 Type 5 people are accompanied by a certain fear of life.
 They believe that they do not have enough strength to face the world and its challenges.
 To numb these fears, they flee into their own world.
 There they deal extensively with subjects they are passionate about.
 The retreat should continue to serve as a supposed preparation for the outside world.

-Type 5 people are usually extremely intelligent personalities who may have an artistic bent as well as an interest in science or the humanities.
+At Type 5 people are usually extremely intelligent personalities who may have an artistic bent as well as an interest in the natural sciences or humanities.
 The world of learning and thinking is their home.
 Expressing emotions is difficult for them.
 They often try to keep other people at a distance.
-They do not want to be emotionally overwhelmed, nor do they want to be confronted with expectations that cannot be met.
+They do not want to emotionally overwhelmed will still be confronted with expectations that cannot be fulfilled.

 Type 5 often lives a frugal lifestyle.
 In this way he demands little from others, who in return can demand little from him.
 Type 5 can sometimes be a little eccentric.
 Discussions with him can therefore be tedious, as he rarely allows himself to be swayed from entrenched convictions.
 He is a free thinker and does not want to be denied this right by anyone.
 Within relationships it can be problematic, because the type 5 is afraid of demands.

 Most people of this personality type are shy and unobtrusive.
 They are reluctant to ask for help.
-So that their vulnerable side is not discovered, they often build a wall of indifference or even arrogance around themselves.
-However, if they succeed in bringing down this wall, the type 5 is a loyal friend and partner.
+So that their vulnerable side is not discovered, they not infrequently build themselves a wall of Indifference or even arrogance.
+However, if you succeed in bringing down this wall, the type 5 is a loyal friend and partner.

 Enneagram Type 6: The Loyalist

-Enneagram types 6 are insecure personalities who have difficulties with the rapid changes of the environment.
+With the Enneagram Types 6 are insecure personalities who have difficulties with the rapid change of the environment.
 Impermanence makes them uncomfortable.
-In general, fear is a central theme for type 6.
+In general, anxiety is a central theme for type 6.
 This can manifest itself, for example, in hours of brooding.
 Type 6 tends to fantasize about catastrophes and imagines what could happen in the worst case.